pfdubois/BridgeBidding/source/Preempts.rst

 going on.
 Other than that the treatment is similar to the three-level preempt.

 See :ref:`Bidding Distributional Hands <BDH>` for more thoughts.

+See :ref:`Competing Over Preempts <CompetingPreempts>` and other topics in :ref:`Competing After A Suit Opening <CompetingSuit>` for how to counter your opponents' preempts.

 Bidding in Passout Seat
 -----------------------